 About Util

-A compute scheduling product designed around timing as a controllable variable.
+A compute scheduling software application designed around timing and location as controllable variables.

 Positioning